infinum/qa-handbook/Basics/Attending conferences.md

 Conferences usually have several tracks you can apply for.

 Keynotes and closing talks are always people magnets and they have the most people in attendance.
-Applying for a keynote or closing talk usually experience having a lot of experience and/or "street cred" in the industry. :)
+Applying for a keynote or closing talk usually means having a lot of experience and/or "street cred" in the industry. :)

 Some conferences have workshops that can be themed around various topics such as test documentation, test automation, etc.

 ## Topics

-We have a backlog of topics (LINK), but you can always brainstorm new topics yourself or with your team members
+We have a backlog of topics that can be found in the private QA directory, but you can always brainstorm new topics yourself or with your team members

-Anecdotes and personal experiences are more interesting than dull technical exposes
+Anecdotes and personal experiences are more interesting than dull technical exposes!

 Technical exposes can be interesting but are needed to be told through some personal experience and should be formed in a way that will tell a story on what was the problem and how it was overcome